 In the unlikely event of a failure…

 Mainstream keeps replacement fans in stock, ready to be delivered in hours.
 Replacing a fan is as simple as removing 4 – 8 bolts.
-Our warranty covers parts and labor for two years.
+Industry-leading parts and labor warranty.

 Ships as a kit.